-A message from the producer gives thanks to "The Lord Summerisle and the people of his island" for co-operating in the making of the film.
-This is despite both the person and the island being totally fictitious.
+[Short Version only] A message from the producers thanks "The Lord Summerisle and the people of his island" for co-operating in the making of the film.
+This is despite both the lord and the island being totally fictitious.
 See more »

 Was this review helpful to you?